 Longer-term economic policies established by newly elected governments can shape the broader economic landscape, influencing factors such as job creation and inflation.
 These policies set the direction for economic development and can either foster an environment for growth or impose constraints that ultimately slow progress.

-How to prepare for financial sector uncertainty
+How should firms prepare for financial sector uncertainty?

 General elections undoubtedly pose significant challenges for businesses.
 It's crucial to stay vigilant about the potential outcomes and implications of electing a new government.
 Keeping informed about the latest developments is essential to prepare and reduce the impact on your business.